ibmdb/go_ibm_db/README.md

 export DYLD_LIBRARY_PATH=$DYLD_LIBRARY_PATH:/Applications/dsdriver/lib

-If you do not have a clidriver available in your system go to installer folder where go_ibm_db is downloaded in your system (Example: /home/uname/go/src/github.com/ibmdb/go_ibm_db/installer) and run setup.go file (go run setup.go) where uname is the username
+If you do not have a clidriver available in your system go to installer folder where go_ibm_db is downloaded in your system (Example: /home/uname/go/src/github.com/ibmdb/go_ibm_db/installer or /home/uname/go/pkg/mod/github.com/ibmdb/go_ibm_db/installer) and run setup.go file (go run setup.go) where uname is the username

 Above command will download clidriver.